sorenReber/Android_Apps/README.md

 # Future Work

 * Add more app projects.
 I'm not very creative when it comes to projects, even more so with apps it seems.
-* Turn a C++ project into an app, most likely one of the other games I created.
+* Turn a C++ project into an app, most likely the pong game I created.
 Of course, first I will need to learn how.
-* Item 3
+* I would like to go more into the layout/design of the app, make it look more appealing and professional.
+Currently the app is functional and I only experimented a little with changing some of the design colors so it didn't look so plain.